impact-initiatives-geospatial/surveyGEER/README.md

 NDVI 16-day composite we have approximately 2 images per month.
 Therefore to simplify the process we should take the average NDVI value (per pixel) each month.
-To do this we can first `group_by(year,month)` and then call summarise.
-Remember if we just called `group_by(month)` it would reurn 12 images with 1 monthly average value for the entire time period of 2022-2012.
+To do this we can first `group_by(year,month)` and then call `summarise`.
+Remember if we just called `group_by(month)` it would return 12 images with 1 monthly average value for the entire time period of 2022-2012.
 By grouping by year and month we get the average monthly value for each year!

 ``` r
 ndvi_recent_monthly <- modis_ndvi_tidy |>